 - Candidates chosen to be interviewed must submit all of the following documents at their interview:

 - Document(s) certifying that the intern candidate will either (a) receive credit, or (b) have the internship noted on their academic transcript;

 - Copy of U.S. Student Visa (Japanese students only; 2 Copies);

 - College Transcript – unofficial transcripts are acceptable;

 - Recommendation letter from Dean, Department Head, or Student Advisor;

 - Portfolio of 3-4 recent works.
 Submissions should include title of work, dimensions, medium, and year created.
 Optional: 500 word description of each piece or creative process.

-If you have any questions, please contact the Intern Coordinator, Ms. Julia Ford, at email@example.com.
+If you have any questions, please contact the Intern Coordinator, Ms. Melinda Marquardt at firstname.lastname@example.org.
 You can download a PDF copy of this internship description and application instructions by clicking here.